 Reflex uses a slab-model approach with the Abeles matrix method taking into account the interfacial roughnesses of each layer together with their respective thickness and electron density .
-Reflex can be working as an executable file under Windows and Linux operating system.
+Reflex can be working as an executable file under Windows, Linux and Mac operating system.
 When running the program, three windows will be displayed on the screen.
 The top right window shows the measured and calculated refelctivity, the top left window provides essential information about the sample itself together with information about the energy of incident radiation and instrumental parameters.
 Finally the bottom window depends on the parameters put in the top left window and is basically providing information about the slabs constituting the stacking on the substrate.
 Note that the sequence always starts with the substrate and ends up with air or a fluid in contact with the sample.Since neutron reflectometry is sensitive to contrast arising from different nuclei (as compared to electron density, which is measured in x-ray scattering), qc is replaced by the neutron scattering length density (SLD) in Reflex software.

 Reflex is a freeware that is available for use at no monetary cost.
 It is a proprietary software where the source code of freeware is not available.
 The compiled version for Windows and Unix are freely available for non-commercial use, and are provided as-is without any warranty regarding reliability, accuracy and fitness for purpose.
 The user assumes the entire risk of the use of this program and the author can not be hold responsible of any kind of problems.
 The author would really appreciate that any publication resulting from this program acknowledges its use by citing the following reference:Vignaud, G. & Gibaud, A. REFLEX: a program for the analysis of specular X-ray and neutron reflectivity data.
 J. Appl.
 Cryst.
 (2019).
 The fact of downloading and using the program implies the acceptance of the license agreement.